- Written by Dr.Mehmet Demircioglu

 In most cases, the scalp should stay settled for at least 2 to 4 weeks before surgery.
 After surgery, strong medicated or dandruff shampoos should usually stay away from the recipient area for the first 14 days.
 Stronger or prescription products often need a longer pause, sometimes closer to 3 to 4 weeks, unless there is a clear medical reason and the clinic has instructed otherwise.

-The key question is not the diagnosis alone.
-It is whether your scalp is stable enough for clean surgery, careful graft placement, and predictable healing.
+The diagnosis is only the starting point.
+If scaling or broken hairs raise a fungal concern, tinea capitis before hair transplant needs treatment before graft planning rather than a routine dermatitis assumption.
+I need to see whether your scalp is stable enough for clean surgery, careful graft placement, and predictable healing.
 I apply a similar timing principle when discussing hair transplant with vitiligo, but the concern there is pigment stability rather than flakes or oiliness.

 Seborrheic dermatitis is common and tends to come and go.
 Many patients live with it for years before thinking about surgery.
 Some have only mild flakes.
 Others have redness, oiliness, itching, thick scale, and repeated flares that make the scalp reactive.